 When preparing for a doctor’s appointment, it is important to gather as much information as possible about your back pain.
 Keep a record of when the pain started, what activities or movements worsen or alleviate the pain, and any other symptoms you may be experiencing.
 This information will help your doctor understand the nature of your pain and guide them in determining the most effective treatment approach.

 In addition to documenting your symptoms, it may also be helpful to write down any questions or concerns you have regarding your back pain.
-This will ensure that you address all your concerns during the appointment and have a clear understanding of your condition and treatment options.
+This will ensure that you address all your concerns during the appointment.
+Have a clear understanding of your condition and treatment options.

 Lifestyle Changes to Complement Medication

 In addition to medication, making certain lifestyle changes can support back pain management and reduce the frequency and intensity of episodes.
-There are also other therapies that can help relieve pain.
+Other therapies can help relieve pain.

 Exercise and Physical Therapy